Juvenile Crimes Small Firm. Big Practice.

 If the child has been detained, they must be scheduled for a detention hearing.
 At this proceeding, which must take place within 48 hours, a judge will determine whether detaining the child is justified and whether the detention must continue.

 At the detention hearing, the child should have legal representation.
-However, they can waive this right but only after consulting with an attorney.
+However, they can waive this right only after consulting with an attorney.

 Technically, if a family court judge decides that the child committed the violation, they will be adjudicated delinquent and not "convicted" of the crime.